RCass172/scented-candles/README.md

 ![Value Error](readme/images/Value-error.PNG)

 - I got a ValueError when trying to set up the adjust and remove views in the cart.
 After going over the code I realised I had product_id where it should have been item_id and also, as before, a clearance of the browser data and the cart worked as expected.

+- On setting up the email confirmation when a order was placed unfortunately I was unable to get the webhooks working as expected and wasn't receiving any emails to my email address once I placed an order.
+Looking back at Boutique Ado videos and slack channels for any fixes and not being able to get the desired results, it's a bug I have had to leave and want to fix in future updates once I develop more experience.

 ---